 - Is execution environment released after functions return?
 Can I reuse the resource or status buffered by the last call?

 - How can I download logs generated by function execution?

 - The function was called successfully, why can’t I see metrics, such as number of calls, on the CloudMonitor console?

 - How does FC access a RDS database?

 - Why do I get “The AccessKeyID does not exist” error by using access/secret key ID obtained from function context parameter?

-Function Compute, also known as FC, is an event driven computing service that provides a secure environment for you to execute your code with comprehensive monitoring and logging.
+Function Compute, also known as FC, is an event driven computing service that provides a secure environment for you to run your code with comprehensive monitoring and logging.
 With Function compute, you will be freed from managing infrastructures, network resources, instance scaling and system load balancing.
-You just need to upload your code to our service and we will take care the rest of it to run your code with high scale and availability.
+You only need to upload your code to our service and we will take care the rest of it to run your code with high scale and availability.
 You can focus more on developing your business logic with fast software iteration.
 Function Compute seamlessly integrates with many other Alibaba Cloud services.
 Your functions can be triggered upon by the events that generated by the upstream services.What is FC function?

 FC function is a piece of code that you upload to our service.
 We provide many programming languages for you to write your FC function.
 See our documentation for a full list of supported programming languages.What is trigger?

-We currently support NodeJS, Python and Java.
+We currently support NodeJS, Python, and Java.
 More programming languages are coming down the roadmap.
 See our documentation for a full list of supported programming languages.How long can a FC function run?

 The default function timeout is 3 seconds.
 Function timeout can be set with any value between 1 and 600 seconds.When should I use FC versus ECS?